Create a Stream Reactor sink connector from Apache Kafka® to Redis®*

 and value.converter

-messages will be parsed and needs to be included in the connector
+and must be included in the configuration.

 value.converter.schema.registry.url